netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>filter</b></td>
         <td>map[string]string</td>
         <td>
-          filter is a set of keys and values to be set when this filter is selected.
-Each key can relate to a list of values using a coma-separated string.
-Example: filter: {"src_namespace": "namespace1,namespace2"}<br/>
+          `filter` is a set of keys and values to be set when this filter is selected.
+Each key can relate to a list of values using a coma-separated string, for example, `filter: {"src_namespace": "namespace1,namespace2"}`.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>name</b></td>
         <td>string</td>
         <td>
-          name of the filter, that will be displayed in Console<br/>
+          Name of the filter, that will be displayed in Console<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>default</b></td>
         <td>boolean</td>
         <td>
-          default defines whether this filter should be active by default or not<br/>
+          `default` defines whether this filter should be active by default or not<br/>
         </td>
         <td>false</td>
       </tr></tbody>